ShravanBhat/translate_nodejs/readme.md

 - For similar languages a list of related languages is stored in smartcache<br/>
 - Smart pre-cache function is being called in the translate text function in which related languages of the entered language are checked, translated and stored in cache<br/>
 - Evaluation of the results is done by comparing the response time of the api(refer screensots)<br/>
+- Deployed it on Heroku to make it accessible to everyone on the interet<br/>
 - Mocha is used for testing.Three test scenarios have been taken into consideration.<br/>
 1)Correct Input<br/>
 2)Wrong Language name entered<br/>